France has amazing culture and best baguettes ever!

 Baguettes and croissants are to die for!

-Tony Vespa pizzas(Anglet) – mushroom and truffles is a must try if you are nearby.
+Tony Vespa pizzas(Anglet) – mushrooms and truffles are a must-try if you are nearby.

-In Biarritz, we enjoyed Etxola Bibi bar located on the cliff overlooking the beach and Rocher de la Vierge (Virgin on the Rock – great viewpoint from there too).
+In Biarritz, we enjoyed Etxola Bibi bar, located on the cliff overlooking the beach and Rocher de la Vierge (Virgin on the Rock – a great viewpoint from there too).

-The must do in this town is walk through its streets and the coastal walk where you can enjoy both architecture and ocean views.
+The must-do in this town is to walk through its streets and the coastal walk, where you can enjoy both architecture and ocean views.

 Hotel de l’Ocean restaurant serves the best mussels we ever had!